Can ChatGPT Enable ITS? The Case of Mixed Traffic Control via Reinforcement Learning: User Study

 \subsection{ChatGPT Setup}

-The study group participants use GPT-4 with $8$k context length and temperature~$=0.7$, a static model provided by OpenAI with no additional fine-tuning.
-To simulate the practical use of ChatGPT and enable in-context learning, a chat interface is employed using TypingMind~\cite{typingmind}.
+The study group participants use GPT-4 with $8$k context length and temperature~$=0.7$, a static model with no additional fine-tuning.
+The March 14th, 2023 version of GPT-4 is used.
+To simulate the practical use of ChatGPT, a fresh chat interface is provided to participants using TypingMind~\cite{typingmind}.
+The participants use the same conversation with ChatGPT for the study to enable in-context learning.